 Pollution from open fire cooking kills over 4.3 million people each year; more than malaria, AIDS, and tuberculosis combined.
 Women and children are disproportionately impacted.

-In Sub-Saharan Africa, families spend up to ⅓ of their income on fuel, perpetuating the cycle of poverty.
-In other areas where fuel cannot be purchased, women and children are forced to walk up to 6 miles per day to collect fuel for fires.
+In many developing contries, families spend up to ⅓ of their income on fuel, perpetuating the cycle of poverty.
+In other areas where fuel cannot be purchased, women and children are forced to walk up to 6 hours per day to collect firewood.

-Collection of firewood is one of the biggest driving forces behind deforestation in Sub-Saharan Africa, and sunlight-absorbing black carbon emitted from these fires is responsible for an estimated 18% of the earth’s rising temperature.
+Collection of firewood is one of the biggest driving forces behind deforestation worldwide, and sunlight-absorbing black carbon emitted from these fires is responsible for an estimated 18% of the earth’s rising temperature.